cncf/techdocs/assessments/0002-notary-project.md

 #### Information Architecture

 The assumption is that V2 is the primary project moving forward, and that a Minimum Viable Product (MVP) for a website/documentation will focus on Notary V2 users.
-- Bring the nv2 cli prototype documentation into the main documentation when conosolidating the content on the website.
+- Bring the Notary v2 CLI prototype documentation into the main documentation when consolidating the content on the website.
-- V1 Docs will need to be reworked once an information architecture (IA) is setup for the new site.
-The new site IA can likely be informed by the existing V1 docs.
+- Rework the v1 Docs  once an information architecture (IA) is set up for the new site.
+Set up the new site IA based on the structure of the v1 docs unless an alternative is proposed.

-The [Service Mesh Interface website](https://smi-spec.io/) handles its specification tab very well -- linking directly to the relevant markdown folder in GitHub, allowing website users to find the specification work where it is happening, and giving new users an opportunity to participate.
+- Separate specifications from user-centered documentation.
+For example, how [Service Mesh Interface website](https://smi-spec.io/) handles its specification.

 ## Contributor documentation